LorenzoValente3/JointVAE4AD/README.md

 # QJointVAE4AD
-Disentangle continous and categorical latent space variable.
+Disentangle joint and quantized continous and discrete representations.
 Repository for Master's thesis Project.